 The challenges can be completed at a STEM club, in class or as an independent project.
 With creativity and innovation at the heart of the challenges even those students who may not naturally gravitate towards science will be inspired.
 Teachers also have the opportunity to request support from a STEM Ambassador.
 Teams entering the Ultimate STEM Challenge are able to accredit their work using CREST awards from the British Science Association.

-“We want every young person, regardless of their background, to benefit from the opportunities that a STEM education and career can provide.
-We are learning from our Enterprising Science research that an effective way to build science capital and foster STEM learning among young people is to show how science is meaningful and relevant to their lives.”Ian Duffy, head of communications and community development for BP in the UK
+“We want every young person, regardless of their background, to benefit from the opportunities that a STEM education and career can provide.”Ian Duffy, head of communications and community development for BP in the UK

 This year's Ultimate STEM Challenge has now launched with entries due in in mid-January and the final celebration being held in March.
 For further information on how to take part register at bp.com/bpes and you will receive the most up to date information via email.